etienne-martin/device-detector-js/README.md

 - `options` <[Object]> Options object which might have the following property:
   - `cache` <[boolean | number]> TTL of the cache (in seconds).
 Defaults to `true` (no expiry).

-## What Device Detector is able to detect
+## What device-detector-js is able to detect

 The lists below are auto generated and updated from time to time.
 Some of them might not be complete.